-Prerequisite: C or better in CHEM 123 and CHEM 121
+Prerequisite: Minimum grade of C or better in CHEM 123 and CHEM 121

 Experiments are designed to integrate with and enhance the theory presented in CHEM 122.
-Laboratory skills such as pipetting, titration, dilution, measurement and spectroscopy are further developed.
+Laboratory skills such as pipetting, titration, dilution, measurement, and spectroscopy are further developed.
 CHEM 122 must be taken concurrently.
-This course includes a scientific writing workshop with emphasis on analyzing results, drawing conclusions and communicating observations through formal discussion writing.
+This course includes a scientific writing workshop with emphasis on analyzing results, drawing conclusions, and communicating observations through formal discussion writing.

-COMM 105 Introduction to Mass Media 3 credits
+Introduction to Mass Media